Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Lie groupoids, Lie algebroids, and differential graded manifolds

-To work fully internally to $\catdgMfd$, we make the following definition. \begin{definition}[Dg-Lie groupoid and algebroid] A dg-Lie groupoid is a groupoid internal to the category of dg-manifolds $\catdgMfd$ with source and target maps surjective submersions.\footnote{For the definition of surjective submersions for dg-manifolds, see e.g.~\cite{Vysoky:2021wox}.} A dg-Lie algebroid is a dg-manifold whose underlying graded ring is non-negatively graded.
+To work fully internally to the category $\catdgMfd$ of differential graded manifolds, we need the following definition. \begin{definition}[Dg-Lie groupoid and algebroid] A dg-Lie groupoid is a groupoid internal to the category of dg-manifolds $\catdgMfd$ with source and target maps surjective submersions.\footnote{For the definition of surjective submersions for dg-manifolds, see e.g.~\cite{Vysoky:2021wox}.} A dg-Lie algebroid is a dg-vector bundle (in the evident sense) with fibers graded vector spaces concentrated in non-negative degrees.
 Together with the evident morphisms, dg-Lie groupoids form the category $\catdgGrpd$, and together with their weak and higher morphisms, the 2-category $\CatdgGrpd$. \end{definition}

 \ref{def:grade-shifted_tangent_bundle} can now be extended to dg-Lie groupoids. \begin{definition}[Tangent prolongation dg-Lie groupoid and Tangent prolongation dg-Lie algebroid] Given a dg-Lie groupoid $\scG=(\caG\rightrightarrows \caM)$ with $\caG$ and $\caM$ dg-manifolds, its tangent prolongation dg-Lie groupoid $\rmT[1]\scG$ is the dg-Lie groupoid